Roth IRA: Everything You Need to Know to Open an Account

 How do I start a self-directed Roth IRA?

-To contribute to a self-directed Roth IRA you must meet the income requirements.
+You can start a Roth IRA at any time by making a contribution.
+To contribute to a self-directed Roth IRA you must meet the income requirements as outlined by the IRS.
 If you have an account that you want to convert to a Roth but are over the income limit, you may still be able to do that and invest those Roth funds—but won’t be allowed to contribute to the Roth.

 Comments (2)